dimyG/jekyll-theme-chirpy/_posts/2021-04-23-the-pharaoh-and-the-millionaire.md

 ### Universal basic income fund
-This proposal is more suitable as a replacement for the typical social benefits and less focused on maximizing the wealth creation rate, but worths mentioning it because it can empower people massively.
+This proposal is more suitable as a replacement for the typical social benefits and less focused on maximizing the wealth creation rate, but deserves a mention because it can empower people massively.
 The proposal has certain advantages but significant risks too.
 The collected money could fund a part of the universal basic income.
 Essentially all citizens receive a monthly income large enough to cover their basic needs, no matter what.
 This policy is usually proposed as a solution in case of massive technological unemployment, where most jobs are replaced by intelligent automation.